Updated 26 November 2023

 A qualified lawyer is someone who holds a professional legal qualification which confers rights to practise in England and Wales or in another jurisdiction.

 What you need to become a solicitor of England and Wales

-Qualified lawyers need to do the following:
+Qualified lawyers need to

 - have a degree that is the same level as a UK degree, or other qualification and/or experience that is equivalent to this

 - pass the SQE assessment which is made up of two parts:

 Qualified lawyers do not need qualifying work experience

 Unlike other aspiring solicitors, qualified lawyers do not need two years’ qualifying work experience.

 Qualified lawyers can apply for SQE assessments exemptions based on their qualifications and/or experience.
 Find out what exemptions are available.